 I can’t tell you how many vegetables I’ve learned to love because I was so hungry and just about anything would have tasted great.
 Eating when you’re really hungry will create a positive association with the new vegetable in your brain, so take advantage of this.

 For many, the hatred of vegetables is a texture more than a taste issue.
-Try mashing your cooked veggies like sweet potato, cauliflower, butternut squash with some spices.
+Try mashing your cooked veggies, like sweet potato, cauliflower, and butternut squash with some spices.